 \subsection{Other Related Work}

-As mentioned, after being proposed in the pioneering work of \cite{CR14}, the sample complexity of {\optm} had been improved in a sequence of papers \citep{MR15,DHP16,RS16,GN17,S17} and was eventually resolved by \cite{GHZ19}.
-En route, a number of techniques have been developed, which may find their applications in mechanism design, learning theory and information theory.
-For an outline of these techniques, the reader can turn to \citet[Section~1]{GHZ19}.
+As mentioned, after the pioneering work of \cite{CR14}, the sample complexity of {\optm} had been improved in a sequence of papers \cite{MR15,DHP16,RS16,GN17,S17} and was finally answered by \cite{GHZ19}.
+En route, many techniques have been developed and may be helpful to mechanism design, learning theory, and information theory.
+For an outline of these techniques, the reader can turn to \cite[Section~1]{GHZ19}.